Isotopes of chromium

 54Cr 53.9388825 (17) 2.365 (7) 0

-Isotopic abundances of Cr
+Isotope abundances of chromium

-In the above picture, the most intense ion is set to 100% since this corresponds best to the output from a mass spectrometer.
-This is not to be confused with the relative percentage isotope abundances which total 100% for all the naturally occurring isotopes.
+Isotope abundances of chromium.
+In the above, the most intense ion is set to 100% since this corresponds best to the output from a mass spectrometer.
+This is not to be confused with the relative percentage isotope abundances which totals 100% for all the naturally occurring isotopes.

 Radiosotope data